 intended for the gap between sashes when the bottom sash is raised to fit the AC’s window kit

 Some models come with more or less weather stripping than others.
-The LG LP1419IVSM comes with more weather stripping than any other model on the market.
+The Midea Duo comes with more weather stripping than any other model on the market.
 The Honeywell HL14CESWB comes with much less but still enough to get the job done in most applications.

 You can, of course, always buy weather stripping separately.
 But having it included with your purchase is certainly a nice bonus.

 We also strongly advise that you buy duct tape along with any portable AC unit you end up purchasing.
 The tape can be used as an additional tool to eliminate air gaps.

 For example, the NewAir NAC14KWH02’s primary window bracket has that unique locking mechanism to adjust the length of the extension.
 That same mechanism is not tightly sealed.
 Once you have the whole window kit installed for this unit we would recommend taping over the mechanism.